dbaber/TicTacToe/design/API.md

 ## Create a new game

-When creating a new game player1's name is required and player1 gets to decide who will go first and whether or not that player wishes to use an 'X' or 'O' to make their moves.
+When creating a new game a player1's name is required and player1 gets to decide who will go first and whether or not that player wishes to use an 'X' or 'O' to make their moves.
 We do this by supplying the `player1_name`, a `player1_mark` of 'X' or 'O' in the payload along with a `goes_first` value of 'player1' or 'player2'.
 The game also starts in the `waiting` status and no moves can be executed until another player joins the game with the proper game authorization